 If you have very sensitive skin, it’s important to always patch test a product for 24 hours before choosing to invest in it.
 Please feel free to email us at email@example.com if you have any concerns or questions, we would love to hear from you.

 Synthetic versus Natural approaches to Fragrance

 Synthetic fragrances contain chemicals that are not of a natural origin while natural fragrances contain ingredients only from a natural origin- generally, this means essential oils.
-While a lot of synthetic fragrances contain parabens, phthalates and synthetic musks, it is entirely possible to create a synthetic fragrance without any of these materials, as we have done with our fragrance.
+While a lot of synthetic fragrances contain parabens, phthalates and synthetic musks, it is entirely possible to create a synthetic fragrance without any of these materials, as we have achieved with our fragrance.

 It is important to mention that synthetic fragrances do not necessarily cause more allergic reactions than natural fragrance.
 Both of them contain ingredients called allergens – substances that cause allergies.
-Almost all essential oils contain allergens, and many are not suitable for all occasions, for example during pregnancy or for babies.
+Almost all essential oils contain allergens, and many are not suitable for all occasions, for example, during pregnancy or for babies.

 It is also not true that a natural fragrance is more sustainable than a synthetic one.
 In fact, the environmental impact of producing essential oils can often be higher when compared to synthetic perfumery ingredients.